zzambers/thermostat-ng_web-client/README.md

 The `PORT` and `HOST` variables outlined above may also be set in `.s2i/environment`.

+`config.json` should also be created as outlined in the source repository before beginning an s2i build, or else the built image will contain incorrect configurations and paths as provided by config.json.template.

 ### OpenShift

 In order to deploy this web-client on OpenShift do: